ck37/tree-sitter-pandoc-markdown/plan.md

 ## Phase 1: Standalone Pandoc Markdown Grammar

 ### Current Status
+**Phase 1F In Progress** - The standalone Pandoc Markdown grammar is functional and supports the majority of Pandoc features.
+Recent work added raw content (inline/block), percent metadata blocks, and identified a pipe table vs line block parsing conflict requiring external scanner implementation.

-After investigation, the repository's grammar inheritance approach is broken due to structural changes in the tree-sitter-markdown submodule.
-In upstream revisions from late 2023 the generated parser artifacts were relocated under nested directories (e.g. `tree-sitter-markdown/tree-sitter-markdown/grammar.js`), while this project still referenced the prior flat layout via `require('tree-sitter-markdown/grammar')`.
-As a result, Node emits `Cannot find module 'tree-sitter-markdown/tree-sitter-markdown/grammar'` during the build step, and every commit since that structural change (now roughly 22–24 months ago) has produced failing tests because the inherited grammar can no longer be loaded.
-Simply patching the import would not solve the broader mismatch—upstream refactors also altered node types and queries, and their CommonMark grammar still lacks the Pandoc-specific constructs (divs, citations, chunk options, shortcodes, etc.) we need.
-To avoid an endless chase after upstream churn and to gain full control over Pandoc features, a purpose-built standalone grammar is the safer long-term strategy.
+**Background**: After investigation, the repository's grammar inheritance approach was broken due to structural changes in the tree-sitter-markdown submodule.
+To avoid an endless chase after upstream churn and to gain full control over Pandoc features, a purpose-built standalone grammar was implemented.
+This provides complete control over grammar structure, Zed editor compatibility (ABI version 14), and the ability to add Pandoc-specific features incrementally.

 ### Revised Approach
 Build **standalone** Tree-sitter grammars for Pandoc Markdown that work independently, rather than attempting to extend tree-sitter-markdown.
 This provides: